How Much to Remove Artex Ceiling?

 This survey costs £200 in total, but it may not be necessary to have carried out based on a few factors.

-Of course, the Artex Sample Survey is in place for the health and safety of everyone, and you shouldn't have Artex walls or ceiling sealed and coated without checking if they contain harmful substances, as the consequences could be fatal.
+Artex Sample Surveys are carried out to ensure the health and safety of everyone in your home.
+Do not have Artex walls or ceiling sealed or coated without checking if they contain harmful substances.
+The consequences could be fatal.

 If the survey's fee of £200 doesn't meet your budget, you can buy online testing kits which are a lot more affordable at around £30 per kit.
 While these kits aren't as accurate as the professional tests, they are better than no test at all!